ODOV: Benchmark the Open-Domain Open-Vocabulary Object Detection: Introduction

-To address this issue, in this work, we propose a new problem, namely open-domain open-vocabulary object detection (ODOV) to address the compound generalization of categories and domains, as shown in Figure~\ref{fig:motivation}.
+In this work, we propose a novel problem, namely open-domain open-vocabulary (ODOV) object detection to address the compound generalization of categories and domains, as shown in Fig.~\ref{fig:motivation}.
 Specifically, during training, we learn the detection model \textit{only on the base categories with the natural domain}.
 In testing, we expect the model can detect and classify \textit{the objects with unseen categories and domains}.
 Clearly, this problem is more practical yet challenging, it faces two main new difficulties.

-\textbf{Problem divergence}: Category and domain generalization typically operate under different mechanisms.
-While category generalization focuses on enhancing the model's ability to recognize a diverse range of objects, domain generalization deals with adapting to variations in visual representation, such as changes in artistic style or environmental conditions.
-Striking a balance between these two objectives is difficult since improper integration may degrade the model's overall performance.
+\begin{itemize} \item \textbf{Challenge distinction}: Category generalization and domain generalization usually rely on distinct mechanisms.
+Category generalization emphasizes enhancing a model’s ability to recognize diverse objects, whereas domain generalization focuses on adapting to shifts in visual distributions, such as variations in artistic style or environmental conditions.
+Improper integration of these two mechanisms may undermine both category recognition and domain generalization, severely degrading overall detection performance.
+Thus, striking a balance between category and domain generalization constitutes the central challenge and research value of ODOV.

-\textbf{Benchmark shortage}: Existing object detection datasets with numerous categories, \eg, LVIS, only contain the single-domain (natural) images.
-The open domain-related object detection datasets, \eg, BDD100K~\cite{yu2020bdd100k}, with several image styles, only involve specific object categories, \ie, human and vehicle.
-Therefore, developing a benchmark with a compound of category and domain shifts is a principal requirement for this problem.
-Considering these two difficulties, we build a new benchmark and novel baseline methods, for ODOV object detection, aiming to encourage attention to and exploration of solutions to this critical setting.

-With respect to the benchmark, we build a new evaluation dataset since our main purpose is to effectively test the algorithm ability for the ODOV object detection problem.
-Specifically, we designed the benchmark based on the LVIS validation set, named Open-Domain LVIS Benchmark (OD-LVIS).
-OD-LVIS comprises a total of 46,949 images and shares categories with LVIS, encompassing \textit{1,203 categories} across \textit{18 diverse and complex real-world domains}.
-It aims to provide a more comprehensive and useful testing dataset for ODOV object detection.